SAM Project Media Kit

 - Sam has now driven over 6 hours in the simulator on not only the Indianapolis oval but the Indy road course, the Las Vegas Speedway, Phoenix, and the Mid-Ohio Raceway.

-- On April 7, 2014, Sam got into the SAM Corvette for the first and under a driving rain, completed two laps of the Indianapolis Motor Speedway at 30 mph.
+- On April 7, 2014, Sam got into the SAM Corvette for the first time and in a driving rain, completed two laps of the Indianapolis Motor Speedway at 30 mph.
 The next day, under much better weather conditions, Sam drove over 20 laps (50 miles) at speeds up to 63 mph.

 - It had been over 14 years and 3 months since the last time he drove a car.